radiantearth/stac-best-practices/README.md

 # STAC Best Practices

+> [!WARNING]
+> This repository is an early version based on the stac-spec best practices and is currently getting an overhaul.
+>
+> Feedback is always welcome, ideally via GitHub issues or pull requests.

 This repository contains the STAC Best Practices.

 This repository makes a number of recommendations for creating real world SpatioTemporal Asset Catalogs.
 None of them